gruntjs/grunt-contrib-compass/README.md

 #### force ```boolean```

-Allows Compass to overwrite existing files.
+Forces Compass to compile, regardless of its cache state.

 #### dryRun ```boolean```